 Here is an interview with the co-directors about the movie and how they handled it with motherhood.

 It seems that there is has been a shift even since we had our first kid nearly 10 years ago in the culture around birth.
 There didn’t seem to be any other option than a traditional hospital delivery.
 I only knew of a water birth through a friend who was having her baby delivered by a midwife in England at the same time I was scheduled for an induction on a certain day.
 Of course, it’s all exploded with people taking back some of the control of their deliveries.
 What do you think is happening in the culture that accounts for this shift?

 When Ina May was having her first baby in the 1960s, forceps deliveries were the norm—in the part of the US where she lived at the time, nearly 60 percent of all babies were delivered that way.
 Husbands weren’t allowed in labor rooms.
 Huge episiotomies were considered “normal.”
 So there are a whole host of reasons that many women of Ina May’s generation decided to push for a change in the birth culture.

-And meanwhile, there is also a huge increase in our ability to share information with each other thanks to the internet–Birth advocates are well-organized, and very active on social networks!
+And meanwhile, there is also a huge increase in our ability to share information thanks to the internet–Birth advocates are well-organized and very active on social networks!

 How did you decide to do this film?
 How did you meet Ina May?